Chile de Arbol

-If you’re looking to add a classic chili often in high demand, check out the Chile de ?rbol.
-This Mexican native is not just another hot pepper; it’s a culinary staple in Mexican cuisine.
-With a Scoville heat range of 15,000 to 30,000 units, it’s hotter than a Jalape?o but not as scorching as a Cayenne.
+If you’re looking to add a classic chili often in high demand, check out the Chile de Arbol.
+This Mexican native is a culinary staple in Mexican cuisine.
+With a Scoville heat range of 15,000 to 30,000 units, it’s hotter than a Jalapeno but not as scorching as a Cayenne.
+This is the pepper traditionally strung up on a string and left to dry – commonly used as kitchen decorations while being preserved.

 Flavor and Uses: